 While we should feel thankful that the days of inferior medical equipment and lack of knowledge are mostly behind us, we haven’t rid humanity of this horrible experience quite yet.
 There is evil in the world that still makes the threat of being buried alive a valid concern, as some of these stories point out.
 Good luck sleeping tonight after reading these – especially if you suffer from taphephobia: the fear of being buried alive.

 True Stories Of People Buried Alive: Angelo Hays

-When help arrived, they found Hays’ head was pretty mangled, and he had no pulse.
-He was so terrible to look at, that his parents were kept from seeing him for their own good.
+When help arrived, they found Hays’ head was mangled and he had no pulse.
+He was so terrible to look at that his parents were kept from seeing him for their own good.
 Hays was declared dead and buried three days later.

 After being buried alive, Hays received proper medical care and went on to make a miraculous full recovery.
-He then invented a type of security coffin, which he toured across France.
+He then invented a type of security coffin that he toured across France.
 It was reported to contain “a small oven, a refrigerator, and a hi-fi cassette player.”

 Octavia Smith Hatcher